2600hz/kazoo/applications/fax/doc/postfix.md

 # Postfix role in smtp-to-fax
-although you can expose kazoo fax on port 25 or use haproxy, we recommend to use postfix to filter email spam before delivering to haproxy/kazoo
+Although you can expose kazoo fax on port 25 or use haproxy to relay incoming email messages directly to the fax_smtp server, we recommend to use postfix to filter email spam before delivering to haproxy/kazoo

 # Simple Postfix setup
 ## inistall postfix, python & curl